 Select a Reliable company to Buy the Domain name from

-If you are looking to buy a domain name and hosting at the same time then Bluehost are one of the best options because they:
+If you are looking to buy a domain name and hosting at the same time then Bluehost is one of the best options because they:

 - Simplify the WordPress installation process

-- Will connect the domain name and hosting seamlessy (and domain is FREE if you buy their hosting)
+- Will connect the domain name and hosting seamlessly (and the domain is FREE if you buy their hosting)

 - Have good support.